angelica-David/world/README.md

 ```

+In case you start getting provider errors or high or low fee mismatch do the three following steps:

-Delete the following folders from node_modules:
+1 - Delete the following folders from node_modules:
 ```
    ..\helloworld\node_modules\scrypt-ts
 ```
-Copy the custom folders from the repo:
+2 - Copy the custom folders from the repo:

 ```
    ..\helloworld\scrypt-ts
 ```
-And paste them inside folder node_modules:
+3 - And paste them inside folder node_modules:

 ```